 }

-Instead of a concrete type for the item parameter, we specify the impl keyword and the trait that the type passed as an argument must implement.
-In the body of notify, we can call any methods on item that come from the Summary trait, like summarize.
+Instead of a concrete type for the item parameter, we specify the impl keyword and the trait name.
+This parameter accepts any type that implements the specified trait.
+In the body of notify, we can call any methods on item that come from the Summary trait, such as summarize.
 We can call notify and pass in any instance of NewsArticle or Tweet.
-Code that calls the function with any other type, like a String or an i32, won’t compile, because those types don’t implement Summary.
+Code that calls the function with any other type, such as a String or an i32, won’t compile because those types don’t implement Summary.

 Trait Bound Syntax

-The impl Trait syntax works for straightforward cases, but is actually syntax sugar for a longer form.
-This longer form syntax is called a trait bound, and it looks like this:
+The impl Trait syntax works for straightforward cases but is actually syntax sugar for a longer form, which is called a trait bound; it looks like this:

 pub fn notify<T: Summary>(item: T) {